Legal status of Germany: Overview

+Concept of the German state

+During the time of the Holy Roman Empire (962-1806) and the German Confederation (1815-1848, 1850-1866), the German-speaking lands of Europe was divided into many small states, with this fragmentation being known as Kleinstaaterei.
+At the 1871 unification of Germany, the new German Reich was established constitutionally as a federative monarchy, with each state having a defined territory; and consequently the Reich was, in legal terms, considered to be the particular collection of territories which had signed on to the Constitution of the German Empire.

-This geographical understanding of the German state became steadily superseded in the period up to the first World War by an understanding of Germany as a unitary nation state identified with the German national people according to the principle of jus sanguinis, and drawing on the rhetoric of "the sovereignty of the nation" in the Frankfurt Constitution; albeit that many ethnic 'Germans' (as with the German-speaking peoples of Switzerland and Austria) remained outside the national people constituting the German Empire of 1871; and also that the Empire of 1871 included extensive territories (such as Posen) with predominantly non-German populations.
-This transition became formalised in the constitution of the Weimar Republic, where Article 1 identifies the Reich as deriving its authority from the German national people; while Article 2 identifies the state territory under the Reich as the lands which, at the time of the constitution's adoption, were within the authority of the German state.
+This geographical conception of the German state became steadily superseded in the period up to the first World War by the concept of German nationalism; that is, the idea that German-speaking people in Central Europe were a political body corporate possessed of rights as a nation state.
+Nonetheless, substantial German-speaking regions remained outside the Reich (principally Austria and German Switzerland); moreover, the Reich held substantial territories where Polish (Posen), French (Alsace–Lorraine), or Danish (North Schleswig) were spoken.
+This idea (made somewhat more coherent by the cession of the Reich's non-German-speaking territories) gained legal grounding constitution of the Weimar Republic, where Article 1 identifies the Reich as deriving its authority from the German people; while Article 2 identifies the state territory under the Reich as the lands which, at the time of the constitution's adoption, were within the authority of the German state.

-The identity of the German state and German people ran both ways: Not only did the institutions of the German state derive their legitimacy from the German people, so too, the German people derived their inherent identity and patriotic duties from their being collectively constituted as an organ and institution of the German Reich.
-Subsequently, the term German Reich continued to be applied both as identifying with the national people, and also as denoting German state territory, but increasingly the application of the term to the German national people came to be seen as primary.
+The congruence of nation and state was bidirectional: The institutions of the German state derived their legitimacy from the German people, likewise, the German people's rights and duties derived from the establishment of the Reich as the body corporate of the German nation.
+Subsequently, the term German Reich continued to be applied both as identifying both the state and the citizens; increasingly, however, the sense of "the German nation politically organized" became primary.
 Following the Second World War, the term 'German Reich' fell out of use in constitutional formulations, being replaced by the term nation as a whole, as applied to denote the state as a totality of the German national people; and the term Germany as a whole, as applied to denote the state as a totality of German national territory.

 Nevertheless, it remains fundamental to German constitutional understanding that the legal status of Germany is a function of the unified German people, and is not constrained by the boundaries of territories falling under the jurisdiction of the German state at any one time.